davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 In the Oligocene to early Miocene, the Pacific-Farallon spreading ridge obliquely intersected the Cordilleran subduction zone at the coast of southern California, leading to the development of the San Andreas transform system [@Atwater1970].
-Ridge impingement was kinematically complex due to large-offset ridge-ridge transforms, resulting in the opening of a geometrically complex slab window and the production of the Monterey microplate [@fig:reconstruction], which nucleated as an oblique intra-oceanic rift along an ~250 km long segment of the Pacific-Farallon ridge [@Thorkelson1989;
-@Bohannon1995; @Atwater1998; @Wilson2005].
-Late Cenozoic volcanism of the
-coastal region of central California has been attributed to partial melting of asthenosphere as it ascended into the slab window [@Wilson2005].
+Progressive impingement of large-offset ridge-ridge transforms resulted in the opening of a geometrically and kinematically complex slab window [@Atwater1998; @Wilson2005].
+Late Cenozoic volcanism of the coastal region of central California has been attributed to partial melting of asthenosphere as it ascended into the slab window [@Wilson2005].

 <!--[[[fig:reconstruction]]]-->

+The Monterey microplate [@fig:reconstruction] nucleated as an oblique intra-oceanic rift along an ~250 km long segment of the Pacific-Farallon ridge [@Thorkelson1989; @Bohannon1999], during slab window formation [@Wilson2005].
-Alternatively, microplate formation along the impinging Pacific-Farallon ridge may have been more dominant than slab window upwelling, suggesting that microplates stalled beneath coastal central California as the Farallon plate continued to subduct deeper into the mantle [@Bohannon1995; @Brocher1999;
+Microplates may have stalled beneath coastal central California as the Farallon plate continued to subduct deeper into the mantle [@Bohannon1995; @Brocher1999;
 @VanWijk2001].
 In this scenario, late Cenozoic volcanism in the region is linked to the youthfulness of the subducted microplate(s), implying a partial